crossplane/crossplane/CHARTER.md

 * The Crossplane Resource Model (XRM).
 An API model for Crossplane extensions.
 * The ability to compose bespoke control plane APIs for any compute plane.
 * A package format and manager to extend your control plane with:
-  * The ability to orchestrate any kind of compute plane provider.
+  * The ability to orchestrate any kind of compute plane resource.
   * New ways to compose control plane APIs.
   * New integration with supporting services such as secret stores.
 * Tooling to create and test new Crossplane extensions.